Public Witness

 • become part of the public and teaching voice of the church

-The Care of Creation team works closely with the EcoFaith Network of the Northeastern Minnesota Synod to encourage creation care awareness and action among ELCA congregations.
-This collaboration includes the EoFaith Network website, which contains a variety of resources, as well as a monthly Green Blades Rising newsletter.
-Visit https://www.ecofaithnetwork.org/.
-For more information contact Don Schuld at donschuld@gmail.com or 651-491-2078.
+The Care of Creation team works closely with the EcoFaith Network of the Northeastern Minnesota Synod to encourage and action among ELCA congregations.
+This collaboration includes the EcoFaith Network website, which contains a variety of resources, as well as a monthly Green Blades Rising newsletter.

 Cherish All Children Ministry Team

-The vision of Cherish All Children is to raise healthy generations free from sexual exploitation.
+Cherish All Children seeks to raise healthy generations free from sexual exploitation.
 The Cherish All Children Ministry Team works to educate and engage congregations in action to prevent child sexual exploitation.
-They offer presentations and training to adult groups, youth groups, and Confirmation class-Parent groups to educate about the issue of child sexual exploitation, online safety and healthy relationships.
-And they offer tools to engage your congregation in prayer, education, and action to keep all children and youth safe.
+The organization offers presentations and training to adult groups, youth groups, and confirmation class-parent groups to educate about the issue of child sexual exploitation, online safety and healthy relationships.

-The mission of ENGAGE is to meditate on, educate about, and advocate for gun violence prevention in the nonviolent Spirit of Jesus Christ.
-In 2018, gun deaths in Minnesota totaled 465, of which nearly 80% were by suicide.
-Nationally, nearly 40,000 people died by gun in 2018, of which over 60% were by suicide.
-The United States has the highest rate of gun deaths among all Western nations.
-Sadly, two shooters, Dylan Klebold at Columbine in Colorado, and Dylann Roof at Mother Immanuel Church in Charleston, were ELCA youth.
-The ELCA “has skin in this gun violence game.”
+This synod work group exists to meditate on, educate about, and advocate for gun violence prevention (GVP) in the nonviolent spirit of Jesus Christ.
+In 2021, gun deaths in Minnesota totaled 571, of which 176 were homicides, 391 suicides, and five undetermined.
+Nationally, nearly 47,000 died by gun violence.
+The United States has the highest rate of gun violence (25:1) among western developed nations.
+Sadly, two shooters, Dylan Klebold (Columbine) and Dylann Roof (Mother Immanuel), were ELCA youth.